 7) Create A Budget

 A strategic marketing plan almost always has to consist of a proper financial plan.
-The distribution of funds to all the different operations of your marketing strategy needs to be decided beforehand.
+The distribution of funds to your marketing strategy’s different operations needs to be decided beforehand.

 Eliminate any doubts regarding the budget and try to distribute it how it should be.
 Distribution here shouldn’t be equal as all aspects of marketing strategy might not be efficient.